<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Next Steps:

-When was the last time you reviewed your 401(k) plan account or made any changes to it?
+When was the last time you reviewed your 401k plan account or made any changes to it?
 If it’s been a while, you’re not alone.
-73% of plan participants spend less than five hours researching their 401(k) investment choices each year, and when it comes to making account changes, the story is even worse.
+73% of plan participants spend less than five hours researching their 401k investment choices each year, and when it comes to making account changes, even less time is spent.

-When faced with a problem or challenge, many of us are programmed to try to figure it out on our own rather than ask for help.
-The Christmas Eve ritual of assembling toys without looking at the instructions and that road trip when we refused to stop to ask for directions come to mind.
-But when we’re talking about 401(k) investing, choosing to go it alone rather than get help can really hurt.
+Part of this comes down to a tendency many people have to try to figure things out on their own.
+Just think of the Christmas Eve ritual of assembling toys without looking at the instructions or that road trip taken without stopping to ask for directions.
+But when we’re talking about 401k investing, choosing to go it alone rather than get help can really hurt.

 • Increased diversification – Participants who managed their own portfolios invested in an average of just under four asset classes, while participants in advice-based portfolios invested in a minimum of eight asset classes.

-You should also know that the plan administrator reserves the right to modify the rules regarding withdrawals at any time and may further restrict or limit the availability of withdrawals for administrative or other reasons.
-All plan participants will be advised of any such restrictions, and they apply equally to all employees.
+You should also know that the plan administrator reserves the right to modify the rules regarding withdrawals at any time, and may further restrict or limit the availability of withdrawals for administrative or other reasons.
+All plan participants will be advised of any such restrictions, which apply equally to all PG&E employees.

 Net Unrealized Appreciation (NUA)

-When you qualify for a distribution, you have three options:
+When you qualify for a distribution from your 401k plan, you have three options:

 2. Take a distribution and pay ordinary income tax on the full amount.